 Usually master's programs provide for a narrow specialization, therefore, it is worth a good study of the proposed courses and teaching staff.
-If the master's program is based on writing a scientific work, then cooperation with a specific teacher who conducts research in the same field is key.
-Universities typically require letters of recommendation, test results (GRE / GMAT), proof of English proficiency (TOEFL / IELTS), and motivation letters.
+If the master's program is based on writing a scientific work, then cooperation with a specific teacher who conducts research in the same field is very important.
+Universities typically require letters of recommendation, standardized test results (GRE / GMAT), proof of English proficiency (TOEFL / IELTS), and motivation letters.
 Since masters enter a specific program, in addition to general ones, each direction of training has additional requirements.

 Types of Master Programs

 Colleges and universities in the USA offer master's programs of various types.
 The most common are Master's of Arts (MA) and Master's of Science (MS) programs.
 Students who choose MA tend to study humanities and social sciences.
-In contrast, an MS degree is awarded to students of science, technology, engineering, and math (STEM) programs.
+In contrast, MS degree is awarded to students of science, technology, engineering, and math (STEM) programs.
 Nevertheless, there are many specialized master's programs for specialists in various fields.

-Master of Public Administration (MPA) and Master of Public Policy (MPP) offer a curriculum focused on preparing students for managerial positions in the public and public sectors.
+Master of Public Administration (MPA) and Master of Public Policy (MPP) offer a curriculum focused on preparing students for managerial positions in the public sectors.
 The main difference is that the MPA focuses on leadership and working with people, the MPP focuses on research and analytics.

 The classification of programs may differ from one institution to another, so you should carefully study the information on the website of the selected university.
 The best way to make sure that the program is right for you is to check the list of courses provided by the program, profiles of students and graduates, relevant studies of the program teachers.